NĪTI

 Splintering into microservices because microservices are trendy.
 Microservices should serve ownership and scaling; otherwise they are bureaucracy.

-Resources are your treasury: CPU, memory, I/O, network, and cloud dollars.
+Resources are your treasury.
 Treat them as finite and precious.

+Capacity planning.
 Estimate QPS, request size, processing time, database ops per request.
-Convert to CPU/memory/io needs; include headroom (safety margin, typically 2–3x for initial planning).
+Convert to CPU/memory/IO needs; include headroom (safety margin, typically 2–3x for initial planning).

 • Load model & cost projection documented